chrisgrieser/nvim-rip-substitute/README.md

 - Alternatively, you can also use this plugin without `pcre2` by setting `regexOptions.pcre2 = false` in the config.
 However, some features like lookaheads are not supported then.
-- *Optional:* `:TSInstall regex` to add syntax highlighting in the popup window
+- *Optional:* `:TSInstall regex` to add syntax highlighting for the popup window.

 ```lua
 -- lazy.nvim